Keyfactor/terraform-provider-keyfactor/docs/index.md

 - `api_path` (String) Path to Keyfactor Command API.Default value is `KeyfactorAPI`.This can also be set via the `KEYFACTOR_API_PATH` environment variable.
 - `appkey` (String, Sensitive) Application key provisioned by Keyfactor Command instance.This can also be set via the `KEYFACTOR_APPKEY` environment variable.
 - `audience` (String) OAuth audience to request when authenticating.
 This can also be set via the `KEYFACTOR_AUTH_AUDIENCE` environment variable.
-- `auth_ca_cert` (String) Path to CA certificate to use when connecting to Keyfactor Command identity provider.This can also be set via the `KEYFACTOR_CA_CERT` environment variable.
+- `auth_ca_certificate` (String) Path to CA certificate to use when connecting to a Keyfactor Command identity provider in PEM format.This can also be set via the `KEYFACTOR_CA_CERT` environment variable.
 - `client_id` (String) Client ID for OAuth authentication.
 This can also be set via the `KEYFACTOR_AUTH_CLIENT_ID` environment variable.
 - `client_secret` (String, Sensitive) Client secret for OAuth authentication.
 This can also be set via the `KEYFACTOR_AUTH_CLIENT_SECRET` environment variable.
-- `command_ca_cert` (String) Path to CA certificate to use when connecting to Keyfactor Command instance in PEM format.This can also be set via the `KEYFACTOR_CA_CERT` environment variable.
+- `command_ca_certificate` (String) Path to CA certificate to use when connecting to the Keyfactor Command API in PEM format.This can also be set via the `KEYFACTOR_CA_CERT` environment variable.
 - `domain` (String) Domain that Keyfactor Command instance is hosted on.
 This can also be set via the `KEYFACTOR_DOMAIN` environment variable.
 - `hostname` (String) Hostname of Keyfactor Command instance.
 Ex: keyfactor.examplecompany.com.
 This can also be set via the `KEYFACTOR_HOSTNAME` environment variable.
 - `password` (String, Sensitive) Password of Keyfactor Command service account.
 This can also be set via the `KEYFACTOR_PASSWORD` environment variable.